minerstat mining tutorial #4: Profit switch and mining calculator

 Profit switch is one of those functions every miner wants, especially when there are more and more coins available at the marker or when the rewards are lower and every cent matters.

 It is also one of those functions that are very hard to apply.
-There are several providers offering profit switch functions, such as NiceHash which is a marketplace and where you can switch between different algorithms on their own platform, or Mining Pool Hub who supports a large number of pools for various algorithms and you can decide in which cryptocurrency you want to be paid out.
+There are several providers offering profit switch functions, such as NiceHash which is a marketplace and where you can switch between different algorithms on their own platform or Mining Pool Hub which supports a large number of pools for various algorithms and you can decide in which cryptocurrency you want to be paid out.

 When we decided to implement profit switch we were wondering which approach could we take.
-Since we are monitoring and management software, we don’t own any pools and don’t have a simple, straightforward way to compare few values and decide regarding them what is the best.
+Since we are monitoring and management software, we don’t own any pools and don’t have a simple, straightforward way to compare a few values and decide regarding them what is best.
 What made our solution easier to implement was the fact that we have implemented the address editor.

 As mentioned in one of the previous tutorials, address editor is like an address book of all of your pools and wallets addresses.
 Because you defined them and use them in the config settings, our profit switch algorithm can choose between them to know where to connect and to which wallet to mine.
 So if you haven’t already, open your address editor and define pools at which you want to mine and the wallets to which you will mine.
 After that, you will be able to add other profit switch settings.